nv-tlabs/datasetGAN_release/README.md

 ## Requirements

-- Python 3.6 or 3.7 are supported.
+- Python 3.6  is supported.
-- Pytorch 1.4.0 + is recommended.
+- Pytorch 1.4.0.
-- This code is tested with CUDA 10.2 toolkit and CuDNN 7.5.
+- This code is tested with CUDA 10.1 toolkit and CuDNN 7.5.
 - All results in our paper are based on Nvidia Tesla V100 GPUs with 32GB memory.
 - Please check the python package requirement from [`requirements.txt`](requirements.txt), and install using
 ```